Portland State hosts Montana State following Brown's 23-point game

 Montana State Bobcats (13-8, 6-2 Big Sky) at Portland State Vikings (9-11, 3-4 Big Sky)

-The Bobcats are 6-2 against Big Sky opponents.
-Montana State ranks ninth in the Big Sky shooting 33.6% from 3-point range.
+The Vikings have gone 4-2 in home games.
+Portland State averages 76.9 points while outscoring opponents by 3.5 points per game.

-The Vikings and Bobcats meet Thursday for the first time in Big Sky play this season.
+The Bobcats have gone 6-2 against Big Sky opponents.
+Montana State scores 75.2 points while outscoring opponents by 8.8 points per game.

 TOP PERFORMERS: Cameron Parker is scoring 14.7 points per game with 3.9 rebounds and 5.7 assists for the Vikings.
 Jorell Saterfield is averaging 13.7 points and 4.3 rebounds while shooting 38.0% over the last 10 games for Portland State.

-Brown is averaging 9.7 points, 4.7 assists and 1.7 steals for the Bobcats.
-Raequan Battle is averaging 16.7 points over the last 10 games for Montana State.
+Raequan Battle is shooting 47.3% and averaging 16.3 points for the Bobcats.
+Tyler Patterson is averaging 1.5 made 3-pointers over the last 10 games for Montana State.

 LAST 10 GAMES: Vikings: 4-6, averaging 72.1 points, 27.1 rebounds, 13.1 assists, 7.0 steals and 3.0 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 75.1 points per game.